 At the same time, prices of solar were dropping off the cliff.
 We began to evaluate other strategies to bring solar on campus and keep the teams audacious solar vision moving.
 RCCC decided to reconceive the plan in two phases, the first now would be a roof mounted system along with a solar electric vehicle charging station.

-To date, the RCCC Foundation’s renewable energy developments include a 268 kW rooftop solar array (operational Q1, 2017), a 50 kW carport solar array (operational Q1, 2017) installed by Yes Solar Solutions of Raleigh, NC.
-Awaiting final project capital is a shovel-ready 1,000 kW ground mounted solar array (property, permitting, zoning, construction planning, system design, interconnection agreement & equipment installation complete; operational Q4, 2017 or Q2, 2018.)
+To date, the RCCC Foundation’s renewable energy developments include a 1,000 kW ground mounted solar array, 268 kW rooftop solar array (operational Q1, 2017), a 50 kW carport solar array (operational Q1, 2017) installed by Yes Solar Solutions of Raleigh, NC and an additional 500 kW rooftop mounted solar array slated for install in 2021 by Haynes Solar, a division of MB Haynes of Asheville, NC.

 Highland United Methodist Church’s 45 kW roof-top mounted solar electric system